mndfcked/golem-de-merger-userscript/README.md

 ## Usage

 Once installed, navigate to any multi-page article on `golem.de`.
-A set of buttons will appear at the bottom-right of the page:
+A set of buttons will appear at the bottom-right of the page *only if the article is detected to have multiple pages*:

 - **Merge pages**: Merges the article content directly into the current page.
 - **Merge → new tab**: Opens the complete, cleaned-up article in a new browser tab.